 Omega-3 fatty acids are linked with many health benefits, especially improved brain health.
 These substances play a vital role in maintaining the structure and function of your brain by accounting for around 25% of the total fat and 90% of the omega-3 fat found in your brain cells.

-Additionally, omega-3 fatty acids are linked with improved thinking skills, memory and reaction times in healthy people and have been shown to help reduce the decline in brain function associated with aging.
+Additionally, omega-3 fatty acids are linked with improved thinking skills, memory and reaction times in healthy people and have been shown to help reduce the decline in brain function associated with ageing.

 Creatine